Retirement Plan Correction Solution

 - 9½ months after the end of plan year in which the failure occurred; or

-- The first pay period for the month following the month during which the affected participant notifies the Plan Sponsor of the deferral failure.
+- The pay period on or after the end of the month following the month during which the affected participant notifies the Plan Sponsor of the deferral failure.
 [EPCRS, App.
 A, Section .05(8)]

-In our case, Maggie notified Lisa of the failure on June 1, 2021, and employees are paid semi-monthly.
-Therefore, to meet this first condition, correct elective deferrals must start for all affected plan participants by July 15, 2021 (i.e., the first paycheck in July, the month after the month during which Maggie notified Lisa of the failure).
+In our case, Maggie notified Lisa of the failure on June 1, 2021, and employees are paid semi-monthly, on the 1st and 15th of the month.
+Therefore, to meet this first condition, correct elective deferrals must start for all affected plan participants by August 1, 2021 (i.e., the first paycheck in August, the first pay period after July 31st, the end of the month following the month during which Maggie notified Lisa of the failure).

 - The employer must make a corrective matching contribution if the affected employees should have received a required or discretionary matching contribution for the period of failure.
 Please see the below “Matching Correction” section for additional guidance.